Andrey Garnaev

 1984-1987: Ph.D., Computer Science.
 Faculty of Applied Mathematics and Control Processes, Saint Petersburg State University, Saint Petersburg.
 Thesis: On a Class of Search Games

-(In D.Sc. and Ph.D. different models of search with active adversary were investigated.
-Explicit solutions for such problems with optimal algorithms were derived, that could be useful in operations planning, networking, security, robotic systems with artificial intellect and so on)
+In these D.Sc. and Ph.D., different models of search with an active adversary were investigated.
+The derived explicit solutions for such problems reflect the fastest algorithms.
+Also, explicit solutions, besides their beauty, also allow for which could be useful in operations planning, networking, security, robotic systems with artificial intelligence, and so on.

 1977-1982: M.S., Mathematics, Summa Cum Laude (with Honour), GPA: 5.0/5.0.
 Faculty of Mathematics and Mechanics, Saint Petersburg State University, Saint Petersburg, Russia.
-Thesis: Evaluation the Widths of the Euclidean Ball (Unimprovable upper estimation was achieved.
-The result was published in 1984, and is a part of so called Kashin-Garnaev-Gluskin Inequality giving lower and upper estimates for the Gelfand widths of l_1 balls.
-This inequality became a useful tools in high-dimensional geometry, statistics, error correcting codes, and other fields, but may be the most impressive role it played in mathematical bases of a new scientific discipline - Compressed Sensing)
+Thesis: Evaluation of the Widths of the Euclidean Ball (Unimprovable upper estimation was achieved.
+The result was published in 1984, and is part of the so-called Kashin-Garnaev-Gluskin Inequality, which provides lower and upper estimates for the Gelfand widths of l_1 balls.
+This inequality became a useful tool in high-dimensional geometry, statistics, error-correcting codes, and other fields, but may have played the most significant role in the mathematical foundations of a new scientific discipline - Compressed Sensing.

 1977: Tallinn City 19 High School (currently Tallinn Tõnismäe Reaalkool), Estonia